Garage door rollers come in a variety of shapes, sizes, and materials as pictured and described below.

 The materials of a garage door roller can influence how long the roller lasts, how resistant it is against high-moisture environments, how quiet the garage door will be, and how heavy of a door the roller can lift.
 Your first priority, in any case, would be to determine a garage door roller that can handle the weight of your garage door without breaking quickly.
 The safest way to replace your garage door roller is to look at the material that your garage door rollers are currently made out of.
 However, if you are considering upgrading your rollers, you will need to know the weight your garage door.
 Usually, the weight of the door itself is on a sticker somewhere on the garage door itself.

 Next priority would be to determine if your garage door is in a high-moisture environment or not.
-Rollers made with stainless steel or zinc plating are made that way because they are resilient against rust.
+Rollers made with stainless steel or zinc plating are made that way because they resist rust.
 Under normal circumstances, they are used in places like car washes and other high-moisture environments.
-If you do not have a high-moisture environment, there is not an expressed need for a stainless steel or zinc plated roller, but if you've had a rust problem in the past, it's probably wise that you get rollers that are resilient against rust.
+If you do not have a high-moisture environment, you should not need these rollers.

-Essentially that means that a single roller can support 150lbs and will last for 50,000 cycles on a track for a 12 ft. high door.
+This means that a single roller can support 150 pounds and it will last for 50,000 cycles on a 12-foot high door.
 A single roller does not support the entire weight of the door, so this should not be alarming.
-So if we take that into context that means that using this particular roller on a door with ten rollers on it, the rollers could lift a 1500lb door that is 12 ft. high approximately 50,000 times before it breaks.
+So if we consider that the rollers could support a 1500 pound door that is 12 feet high approximately 50,000 times before it breaks.
 Mind you, such a door is massive, and likely is not what you have.
 However it gives you a glimpse into the strength of these rollers.
 Now, after determining the weight of your garage door as explained above, you can compare the weight of your garage door to the weight and rating of the individual rollers.
-If your rollers are too weak to lift the door, the roller will break much more quickly than under normal circumstances, so be careful to pick something that can support the weight of your garage door.
+If your rollers are too weak to support the door when it is open, the roller will wear more quickly so you want to make sure you pick rollers that can support the weight of your garage door.